paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 1
 ```

-In my opinion, this is bad design: there's no warning when you try to write to a property without a setter and you might waste time later trying to figure out why it didn't work.
+In my opinion, this silent failure is bad design.
+Without a warning when you try to write to a property without a setter, you might waste time later trying to figure out why it didn't work.
 Instead, we should throw an error when an attempt is made to write to `day`.

-Let's specify that with a test:
+**This modification is another use case of TDD testing.** So let's specify that with a test:

 ```javascript
 it("throws an error on attempt to write to property 'day'", function () {